 Although Chinese Evergreens can tolerate bright indirect sunshine, direct sunlight can scorch the foliage.

 This indoor plant will thrive if you keep it in the shade of curtains or drapes.

 Chinese Evergreens that are dark green may grow in near-shade, whereas variegated kinds demand more intense light.

-Because Chinese Evergreens are sensitive to metals and minerals in tap water, you may experience health problems if you only use them.
+Chinese Evergreens are sensitive to metals and minerals in tap water and experience health problems if you only use it.
 Continuously have distilled water on hand.

 If at all possible, avoid using calcareous water.

-You must be mindful about where you plant your Chinese Evergreen.
-Always keep it away from frost and direct sunlight during the day.
+Always place your Chinese Evergreen away from frost and direct sunlight during the day.

 This houseplant will thrive if placed on a desktop and lit by fluorescent lights.

 During the winter, a south or west-facing window would be ideal, whereas, during the summer, a north or east-facing window would be preferred.